oasis-tcs/openc2-jadn/jadn-v2.0.md

   * When classifying a logical value of `null` or when no logical value is present, the classifier uses the default.
   * When serializing a logical value equal to the default, the literal value is either omitted or `null` as specified by the data format.
-* The `constant` option specifies a pre-set value used as a classifier, equivalent to setting both `minInclusive` and `maxInclusive` to that value.
+* The `const` option specifies a pre-set value used as a classifier, equivalent to setting both `minInclusive` and `maxInclusive` to that value.

 *Note: This specification does not define an expression language but does not preclude their use.